izag8216/library/README.md

 # Library Card Manager 📚

-シンプルでモダンな図書館貸し出し管理システムです。HTMLとCSSとJavaScriptで実装された、使いやすいウェブアプリケーションです。
+A simple and modern library lending management system.
+This is an easy-to-use web application built with HTML, CSS, and JavaScript.

-## 特徴 ✨
+## Features ✨

-- 📱 レスポンシブデザイン対応
+- 📱 Responsive design
-- 🎨 モダンでミニマルなUI
+- 🎨 Modern and minimal UI
-- 💾 ローカルストレージによるデータ永続化
+- 💾 Data persistence with LocalStorage
-- ⚡ 軽量で高速な動作
+- ⚡ Lightweight and fast performance
-- 📅 返却期限管理機能
+- 📅 Due date management
-- 🚨 期限切れの視覚的アラート
+- 🚨 Visual alerts for overdue books

-## 使い方 🚀
+## How to Use 🚀

-1. 本を貸し出す
+1. Lend a Book
-   - 「書籍タイトル」を入力
+   - Enter the "Book Title"
-   - 「著者名」を入力
+   - Enter the "Author Name"
-   - 「返却期限」を選択
+   - Select the "Due Date"
-   - 「貸出登録」ボタンをクリック
+   - Click the "Lend" button

-2. 本を返却する
+2. Return a Book
-   - 対象の本の「返却」ボタンをクリック
+   - Click the "Return" button for the corresponding book

-3. 貸出状況の確認
+3. Check Lending Status
-   - 画面下部に貸出中の本が一覧表示
+   - All currently lent books are listed at the bottom of the screen
-   - 返却期限切れの本は赤色で表示
+   - Overdue books are highlighted in red

-## ファイル構成 📁
+## File Structure 📁

-- `index.html` - アプリケーションのメインHTML
+- `index.html` - Main HTML of the application
-- `style.css` - スタイルシート
+- `style.css` - Stylesheet
-- `app.js` - アプリケーションのロジック
+- `app.js` - Application logic

-## 技術仕様 🔧
+## Technical Specifications 🔧

-- プログラミング言語: JavaScript
+- Programming Language: JavaScript
-- マークアップ: HTML5
+- Markup: HTML5
-- スタイリング: CSS3
+- Styling: CSS3
-- データストレージ: LocalStorage API
+- Data Storage: LocalStorage API

-## 動作環境 🌐
+## Supported Browsers 🌐

-以下のモダンブラウザで動作確認済み:
+Tested on the following modern browsers:
 - Google Chrome
 - Mozilla Firefox
 - Safari
 - Microsoft Edge

-## ライセンス 📄
+## License 📄

 MIT License

-## 作者 👤
+## Author 👤

 Created with ❤️ by [Your Name]

 ---

-お問い合わせやご要望は、Issues機能をご利用ください。
+For inquiries or requests, please use the Issues feature.